Condensational and collisional growth of cloud droplets in a turbulent environment: Results

+To see how the tail of $f(r,t)$ depends on ${\rm Re}_\lambda$ for different configurations, we examine $a_\zeta$.
+As shown in \Fig{a24_gravRe50_cond_coa_comp}, $a_{24}$ is insensitive to ${\rm Re}_\lambda$ when condensation is excluded, which is consistent with previous studies \citep{chen2018turbulence, li2017effect}.
+However, when condensation is included, $a_{24}$ increases with increasing ${\rm Re}_\lambda$.
+This demonstrates that the value of $\rm{Re}_\lambda$ affects collisional growth indirectly through condensation.
+For cases with only condensation, $a_{24}$ is larger for larger $\rm{Re}_\lambda$.

+We have also investigated how different initial distributions affect the combined condensational and collisional growth.
+It is found that the condensation process makes the combined processes almost independent of the initial distribution; see the appendix for details.

 The collisional growth of cloud droplets is very sensitive to the tails of droplet-size distributions.
-A few large droplets can undergo a runaway collision-coalescence process by collecting small droplets.
+A few large droplets can undergo a runaway collision--coalescence process by collecting small droplets.
 The cumulative collision time of these few large droplets is much shorter than the mean collision time \citep{Kos05}.
 Thus, fluctuations play an important role in collisional growth.
-Condensational growth due to supersaturation fluctuations facilitates this runaway collision process by generating the few large droplets.
+Condensational growth due to supersaturation fluctuations facilitates this runaway collision--coalescence process by generating the few large droplets as demonstrated in this study.